 President and Chief Operating Officer

-Chris Concannon is President and Chief Operating Officer at CBOE Holdings, joining the firm in 2017 as part of the Bats Global Markets acquisition.
-He is responsible for CBOE’s trading businesses - U.S. and European Equities, U.S. Options, Global Foreign Exchange and Futures – as well as Technology/Operations, Risk and Marketing.
+Chris Concannon is President and Chief Operating Officer at Cboe Global Markets, joining the firm in 2017 as part of the Bats Global Markets acquisition.
+He is responsible for Cboe’s trading businesses - U.S. and European Equities, U.S. Options, Global Foreign Exchange and Futures – as well as Technology/Operations, Risk and Marketing.

 Under his guidance, Bats, a 300-person company, operated the No. 1 market for the trading of European equities, U.S. equities (excluding auctions) and exchange-traded funds, as well as a growing U.S. options business.
 Earlier, as President of Bats, he played a major role in acquiring Hotspot FX, leading the firm into the global foreign exchange industry.